 Propagation

 The most popular way of propagating is in water.
 Put them in a jar or vase with water, and the roots will grow really fast.
-You can plant after 7-10 days.
+You don’t want water covering the foliage, just the roots.

 Another way to propagate them is by division.
 This can be challenging if the plant is older because those root balls are incredibly thick, dense, and fleshy.
-In the process, you could lose a portion of the plant and/or root ball.
+You could lose a portion of the plant and/or root ball in the process.

 Pet Safety

 Just be aware that Spider Plant leaves are like crunchy grass.
-Fluffy or Fido might love to munch away so it might make them a bit sick.
+Fluffy or Fido might love munching away, making them sick.
+My kitty Tazzy occasionally chews on the ends of mine, so that’s another reason for pruning!

 Spider Plant Care FAQS